K-FACE: A Large-Scale KIST Face Database in Consideration with Unconstrained Environments: Introduction

 \section{Introduction}

-With the development of deep learning and advent of large-scale facial databases, deep-learning-based algorithms have exhibited remarkable performances in challenging research topics of computer vision related to facial images such as unconstrained face recognition, age estimation, and three-dimensional (3D) face transformation \cite{FR1,Age1,3D}.
-In particular, large-scale face database is one of the most important factors for the successfulness of deep learning models.
+With the development of deep learning and the advent of large-scale facial databases, deep-learning-based algorithms have exhibited remarkable performances in challenging research topics of computer vision related to facial images, such as unconstrained face recognition, age estimation, and three-dimensional (3D) face transformation \cite{FR1,Age1,3D}.
+In particular, a large-scale face database is one of the most important factors for the success of deep learning models.
 The distinguishing features of a good database are high-quality images, number of subjects and images, as well as diversity of intra- and inter-class variations, uniformity of class distribution, and accurate annotation.
 However, most public face databases consider only some features and are not designed to focus on other variants.
 We address this issue by introducing a process of construction of a large-scale face database that guarantees the diversity and uniformity of data and accurate annotation.
-The proposed database enables to precisely analyze the effects of factors that cause performance degradation, such as poses, lighting changes, and accessories.
-Public large-scale unconstrained face databases are divided into two categories according to the method used for image acquisition using web crawling and capturing device.
-As shown in Table\ref{table:summary_of_database}, the first approach to collect facial images of celebrities or public figures via the Internet, including CelebA\cite{CelebA}, CASIA-WebFace\cite{CASIA_Web}, and VGGFace2\cite{VGGFace2}, can acquire a large number of identities.
-However, owing to the lack of capturing condition information, the process is time-consuming and complex to obtain a correct label for an image and the obtained labels are limited to some categories and can be very unbalanced.
+The proposed database enables to precise analysis of the effects of factors that cause performance degradation, such as poses, lighting changes, and accessories.
+Public large-scale unconstrained face databases are divided into two categories according to the method used for image acquisition, using web crawling and a capturing device.
+As shown in Table~\ref{table:summary_of_database}, the first approach to collect facial images of celebrities or public figures via the Internet, including CelebA~\cite{CelebA}, CASIA-WebFace~\cite{CASIA_Web}, and VGGFace2~\cite{VGGFace2}, can acquire a large number of identities.
+However, owing to the lack of capturing condition information, the process is time-consuming and complex to obtain a correct label for an image, and the obtained labels are limited to some categories and can be very unbalanced.
 For example, in VGG2, poses are categorized into only three angles (front, three-quarter, or profile views), while ages are classified into only two groups (deemed young or mature).
-The other approach, including Multi-PIE\cite{MultiPIE} and M$^2$FPA\cite{M2FPA}, collects face images using a specially manufactured capturing device by recruiting subjects.
+The other approach, including Multi-PIE~\cite{MultiPIE} and M$^2$FPA~\cite{M2FPA}, collects face images using a specially manufactured capturing device by recruiting subjects.
 In this case, the number of identities is limited, but clear annotations can be arranged automatically.
-However, most of these databases focus only on the environmental conditions of capturing so that the gender and age of the subjects are severely unbalanced and have a positively skewed distribution, which is concentrated in the younger age group.
-Furthermore, it does not evenly include extreme pose changes, transitions in the intensity and direction of lighting, and wearing multiple accessories, which are common in real-world scenarios.
-To address these issues, we introduce a novel large-scale unconstrained face database denoted as K-FACE.
+However, most of these databases focus solely on the environmental conditions during image acquisition, resulting in severely unbalanced gender and age distributions that are positively skewed toward younger subjects.
+Moreover, they do not sufficiently cover extreme pose variations, diverse lighting intensities and directions, or the presence of multiple accessories—all of which frequently occur in real-world scenarios.
+To address these limitations, we introduce a new large-scale, unconstrained face database, referred to as K-FACE.
 The main contributions of this study are summarized as follows.